It is very well known to you by now that I am conducting

 It was not easy to decide which flower smells the best.

-After several samples I have smelled, and several sneezes, and a
+After several samples I have smelled, several sneezes, and a

 runny nose I can announce that all three flowers are very pretty.

-But, the more important news is I have ranked the
+But the more important news is I am pleased to announce I have ranked the flowers by smell.

 A. The Daffodil by itself is hard to smell.